 News

 Well-wishers should always replace the phrase “good luck” with its theatrical substitute “break a leg.”
-According to Steppenwolf Theatre Company, the saying has a variety of possible origins.
+According to Steppenwolf Theatre Company , the saying has a variety of possible origins.

-We say break a leg to wish someone luck before a big show, but a Washington County high school theater student literally broke her leg less than two weeks before opening night.
-Talented students ...
+The Show Must Go On: High school senior performing with broken leg 02:45.
+We say break a leg to wish someone luck before a big show, but a Washington County high school theater student literally ...

-Pennsylvania (KDKA) — We say break a leg to wish someone luck before a big show, but a Washington County high school theater student literally broke her leg less than two weeks before opening night.
+Pennsylvania — We say break a leg to wish someone luck before a big show, but a Washington County high school theater student literally broke her leg less than two weeks before opening night. ...

 Some results have been hidden because they may be inaccessible to you